We recently tried out the Willaston and windmills circular walk in Wirral, beginning at Hadlow Road Railway Station.

 We used AllTrails to follow this route

-We used AllTrails to follow this circular route, which worked well for us, and the route is easy to follow.
+We used AllTrails to follow this circular route, which worked well for us.
+The route is easy to follow.
 It’s an ideal countryside loop for walkers of all levels.
 The route takes you out of the village and into open farmland and peaceful country lanes.

-The trail takes you past old mill sites—hence the name of the walk—and offers glimpses of the area’s agricultural history.
+The trail takes you past old mill sites, hence the walk’s name, and offers glimpses of the area’s agricultural history.
 Expect a mix of quiet lanes, hedged field paths, and well-marked footpaths.

 Turning east and then south, the walk loops around the top of Willaston, skirting the edges of fields and small wooded patches before gradually leading you back into the village.